openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/mxnet_specific/Convert_Style_Transfer_From_MXNet.md

 * *`models/`* -- path to the folder that contains *`.nd`* files with pre-trained styles weights.
 * *`13`* -- prefix pointing to the default decoder for the repository, *`13_decoder`*.

-> **NOTE**: If an error prompts announcing that there is "No module named *`cPickle`*", try running the script from Step 5 in Python 2.
+> **NOTE**: If an error prompts with "No module named *`cPickle`*", try running the script from Step 5 in Python 2.
 After that return to Python 3 for the remaining steps.

 Any style can be selected from [collection of pre-trained weights](https://pan.baidu.com/s/1skMHqYp).
 On the Chinese-language page, click the down arrow next to a size in megabytes.
 Then wait for an overlay box to appear, and click the blue button in it to download.
 The *`generate()`* function generates *`nst_vgg19-symbol.json`* and *`vgg19-symbol.json`* files for the specified shape.
 In the code, it is [1024 x 768] for a 4:3 ratio.
 You can specify another, for example, [224,224] for a square ratio.